 The total column of this statement represents the Income Statement of the Company, prepared in accordance with IFRS.
-The supplementary revenue and capital columns are prepared under guidance published by the Association of Investment Companies.
+The revenue and capital columns represent supplementary information prepared under guidance published by the Association of Investment Companies.
 All items in the above statement derive from continuing operations.

-MARWYN VALUE INVESTORS LIMITED BALANCE SHEET 31 DECEMBER 2007
+MARWYN VALUE INVESTORS II LIMITED BALANCE SHEET 31 DECEMBER 2007